openego/egon-website/pages/tools+data.md

       <div class="row">
         <h2 class="tools-data__oep-heading">Open&shy;Energy&shy;Platform</h2>
         <p class="tools-data__oep-text">
-          The OpenEnergy Platform is an open data platform used by energy researchers to publish data in an accessible manner.
+          The OpenEnergyPlatform is an open-data platform used by energy researchers to publish data in an accessible manner.
         </p>
         <div class="tools-data__oep-btn">
           <a href="https://openenergy-platform.org/" class="button">Visit OEP</a>